gabrielkassjohnson/chess-and-eigenvectors/README.md

 One more important implication can be stated as another hypothesis:

-4.The kingside and queenside versions of a major piece, on the same side of the board, are not equal in value.
+4. The kingside and queenside versions of a major piece, on the same side of the board, are not equal in value.
 They are likely very close, but not identical in strength, for the same reasons that outside pawns are weaker, they are weaker because of being constrained and innefective in their starting position, and nothing else.
 They can move the same as any other of the same piece type, it's their starting position that matters.